What Concern Worldwide achieved in 2019

 Our annual report

-With lockdown easing up in the UK and other parts of the world, we feel like it's a good time for reflection on the past few months.
+With the UK and other parts of the world still in lockdown, we feel like it's a good time for reflection on the past few months.

 Like all of our views out the window in lockdown, every experience of lockdown has been different – both here in the UK and across the globe.
 That’s why we want to offer a different perspective on life in the countries we work in.